 Skin cancer is the most common cancer in the United States.
 One out of five people will be diagnosed with skin cancer in their lifetime, which is more than all other cancers combined.
 In fact, the incidence of skin cancer is increasing with over half of all newly diagnosed cancers being skin cancers.
-The vast majority of skin cancers develop from excessive exposure of ultraviolet light (UV) such as sunlight or artificial UV as found in tanning beds and are more prevalent in fair skinned individuals.
-Besides UV exposure, other risk factors for developing skin cancer include skin tone, ethnicity, advancing age, family skin cancer history, genetics, frequency of sun burns, distance from the equator and altitude where one lives.
+The vast majority of mohs skin cancer develop from excessive exposure of ultraviolet light (UV) such as sunlight or artificial UV as found in tanning beds and are more prevalent in fair skinned individuals.
+Besides UV exposure, other risk factors for developing mohs skin cancer include skin tone, ethnicity, advancing age, family skin cancer history, genetics, frequency of sunburns, distance from the equator and altitude where one lives.

 The most common type of skin cancer is basal cell carcinoma (BCC), followed by squamous cell carcinoma (SCC) These “non-melanoma” skin cancers most often occur on the head and neck, where exposure to UV light is most common.
 Basal cell carcinomas and squamous cell carcinomas are rarely life threatening if caught early and can be treated and cured with early detection.
 Malignant melanoma, generally referred to as melanoma, is the third most common form of skin cancer and the most serious of the common skin cancer varieties as it grows more aggressively and can metastasize (spread) to other organ systems.

 What can I do to limit my chances of developing skin cancer?